How do you prepare for an interview with so much relying on it? Check out our interview checklist for the key things to remember.

 In an interview, first impressions are everything and a large part of that includes your body language.
 According to Albert Mehrabian from the University of California, Los Angeles, 55% of the messages the brain receives are from body language and only 7% are from words.
 This means over half of what you communicate to your interviewer, you don’t actually say.
 Try to lean forward in the chair, don’t slouch.
 Many people worry that they are too nervous at an interview and that in itself can become a thing that makes you more nervous.
 So, try not to stress about that.
+Mind your self-talk and make sure you are being supportive to yourself before going in.
+That will impact your body language as well.
 You can add a note to your interview checklist: It’s fine to be a bit nervous, it just means that you care about the job.

 5 Eye Contact

 When you greet your interviewer, make eye contact.
 Often, people rush when greeting their interviewer and because they are nervous tend to look anywhere besides the interviewer.